Skip to content

 Type Location

-Global includes/ClicShopping/Custom/Conf/global.php
+Global Core/ClicShopping/Custom/Conf/global.php

-Per-Site includes/ClicShopping/Custom/Sites/SITE/site_conf.php
+Per-Site Core/ClicShopping/Custom/Sites/SITE/site_conf.php

 Configuration File Format